Are you wondering how to rank your website in the top positions on Google? If so, then you must have come across the term “domain authority”.

 - Above 80 is excellent

-An important point to remember is that DA helps you predict your website’s performance in search results.
+An important point to remember is that DA is not a Google ranking signal, but it may help you predict your website’s performance in search results.

-So, it’s better to use it for comparison with other websites in SERPs and then try to increase your DA to rank higher.
+So, it’s better to use it for comparison with other websites around yours in the SERPs and then try to increase your DA.

 How is Domain Authority Calculated?

 When it comes to calculating domain authority, different tools use their own methodology.
 As for Moz, it uses over 40 different factors to give you a DA score.

 - MozRank – This counts the number of websites linking to a web page.
 It also looks at the quality of these websites that are linking to yours.

 - Link Profile – This includes the internal and external links from your web page.
 So, if your post links to high authority websites and also get linked back by other reputable sites, then you would get a good score.

 - Root Domains – When it’s looking at your link profile, Moz also looks at the number of unique backlinks.
 Let’s say you have 100 links but they’re from a single website.
 Moz will consider this as 1 root domain.
 So, it’s important to get backlinks from different websites.